isomerpages/govtech-stp/pages/FAQtech.md

 - Basic Latin characters (A to Z and a to z)

-For applicant’s names with other characters which are not accepted above, please provide the name as reflected in the machine readable zone of the passport.
-An illustration can be found below to show how to locate the passport’s machine readable zone.
+For applicant’s names with other characters which are not accepted above, please provide the name as reflected in the machine-readable zone of the passport.
+An illustration can be found below to show how to input your name according to the passport’s machine-readable zone.

 <img src="/images/MRZ.png" style="width:auto; height:auto;">